modalaigh/docker_sratoolkit/README.md

 Before running the container, please make sure that the directory that the container will be run from has an empty folder named `data/` and a file named `SRR_Acc_List.txt` with SRA Accession .
 To run the image in Docker or Singularity, follow the instructions below:

+Note: to ensure all accession names are read, be sure that `SRR_Acc_List.txt` ends on a new line

 ### Docker
 Run the following command in the same directory as `SRR_Acc_List.txt`